mus-format/mus-go/README.md

 # MUS Format Serializer
 mus-go is a [MUS format](https://github.com/mus-format/mus) extremely fast serializer with validation support for Golang.
-Also it supports out of order deserialization, zero allocations deserialization and has a [streaming version](https://github.com/mus-format/mus-stream-go).
+It also supports out of order deserialization, zero allocation deserialization, and has a [streaming version](https://github.com/mus-format/mus-stream-go).

 # Tests